camunda/camunda-docs-manual/content/reference/rest/process-instance/post-query.md

 ---

-Query for process instances that fulfill given parameters through a JSON object.
+Queries for process instances that fulfill given parameters through a JSON object.
-This method is slightly more powerful than the [GET query]({{< relref "reference/rest/process-instance/get-query.md" >}}) because it allows filtering by multiple process variables of types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [Get Instances]({{< relref "reference/rest/process-instance/get-query.md" >}}) method because it allows filtering by multiple process variables of types `String`, `Number` or `Boolean`.